 9. Which is Better, Visa or Mastercard?

 You won’t find many differences when choosing between Visa or Mastercard as your credit card network.
-The only thing that may separate the two in your eyes is the banks that each network partners with to issue cards.
+The only thing that may separate being a Mastercard cardholder and a Visa cardholder are the banks that each network partners with to issue cards.

 Visa and Mastercard each provide the security and technology needed to process your credit and debit card transactions.
 They don’t issue your account, pay for your transactions, or have a say as to whether your application is approved.